ElBarso/dash-channels-compare/README.md

 # Interactive dashboard for sensors channels comparison

-An interactive dashboard to compare signal curves collected from a four channels sensor.
+An interactive dashboard to compare signal curves collected from a four-channels sensor.

 ![Alt text](images/demo.png)